kent010341/azure-digital-twins-tools/README.md

 * Return
   `None`

+---

 ## AzureDigitalTwinsTools.Helper.PropertyHelper
 `class AzureDigitalTwinsTools.Helper.PropertyHelper(token_path, host_name)`

-This class can help you deal with the CRUD requirements of properties of digital twins.
+This class can help you deal with the CRUD requirements of properties of digital twins, including the properties of a component.

 Except for the method `get_twin_detail`, the other methods are like a builder pattern in order to update multiple properties of a twin in one API calling.